ipfs-shipyard/ipfs-npm-republish/README.md

 ```
 ## TODOS

-- respect .npmrc for registry configs
 - Publish ROOT to ipns (optional due to speed issues)
 - Don't upload private modules
 - support git dependencies
 - check that IPFS is running locally
 - check that you have a package-lock.json
 - tests!

-## Making it work offline

-- Use locally cached packuments (`.npm/_cacache/index-v5` which then points to `.npm/_cacache/content-v2`, not sure what the cache key for requests is yet)

 ## License